 For your case to move forward, you must ensure that the USCIS office listed on your notice receives your RFE packet reply by the deadline.
 Mail out your packet in advance of the deadline.
 Even if you postmark and send your packet on the deadline date, USCIS may not receive your materials in time.

 USCIS will clearly lay out what it needs on your Form I-797E Notice of Action.
 You should read through the instructions carefully and gather any necessary information.
 If you have trouble understanding what your RFE is asking for, you may want to seek legal help.
-We can help connect you with an attorney through our Ask an Attorney program.
-If you’re on a deadline and struggling to figure out how best to respond to your RFE, we urge you to take advantage of a consultation.

 How Do I Reply to a Request for Evidence?